-Under the American Disabilities Act (ADA), service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
-Examples include guiding a person who is blind, alerting a person who is deaf, pulling a wheelchair, retrieving dropped items alerting a person who is having a seizure and calming a person with Post Traumatic Stress Disorder (PTSD) during an attack of anxiety.
+Under the Americans with Disabilities Act (ADA), service animals are defined as dogs that are individually trained to do work or perform tasks for people with disabilities.
+Examples include guiding a person who is blind, alerting a person who is deaf, pulling a wheelchair, retrieving dropped items, alerting a person who is having a seizure, and calming a person with Post-Traumatic Stress Disorder (PTSD) during an anxiety attack.
 Many more tasks and duties also apply.

 Service animals are working animals, not pets.
-The work or task a dog has been trained to provide must be directly related to the person’s disability.
+The work or task a dog has been trained to perform must be directly related to the person’s disability.
 Dogs whose sole function is to provide comfort or emotional support do not qualify as service animals under the ADA.
-(Thus, Helping Paws service dogs who work with someone who has a disability or a veteran or first responders with PTSD qualify within ADA guidelines.
-Dogs trained as Facility Dogs do not qualify.)
+Helping Paws trains service dogs for individuals with disabilities and for veterans or first responders with PTSD, which qualify under ADA guidelines, while Facility Dogs do not qualify.

 Read more about the rights of service animals below.